 PPE guidance for aged care workers

-Use of P2/N95 respirator masks to care for aged care home residents with suspected or confirmed COVID-19 should be implemented as advised by local/jurisdictional guidance.
-The Australian Government Infection Control Expert Group provides guidance regarding use of P2/N95 respirator and protective eye wear/face shields in circumstances where the risk of transmission of COVID-19 is assessed as high.
+The Australian Government Infection Control Expert Group provides guidance regarding use of particulate respirators (e.g. P2/N95) and other personal protective equipment (PPE) in circumstances where the risk of transmission of COVID-19 is assessed as high.

-This poster includes step-by-step instructions for aged care workers regarding how to put on and remove personal protective equipment (including gowns, P2/N95 respirators, protective eyewear and gloves) when they are caring for residents with suspected or confirmed COVID-19.
+This poster includes step-by-step instructions for aged care workers regarding how to put on and remove PPE (including gowns, P2/N95 respirators, protective eyewear and gloves) when they are caring for residents with suspected or confirmed COVID-19.
 It also includes instructions on how to fit check P2/N95 respirators.

 Infection prevention and control risk assessment